 Narada asked the Bodhisatta to explain what was wrong with seeking happiness.
-He answered that happiness and misery always arose together.
-Then he told the story of a strong young brahmin who grew tired of working and caring for others and decided to go out to the Himalayas and live a life of bliss alone, hunting and eating all the deer that he desired.
+He answered that happiness and misery always arise together.
+Then he told Narada about a strong young brahmin who grew tired of working and caring for others.
+He went to the Himalayas to live a life of bliss, hunting and eating all the deer that he desired.
 As time went by, he started thinking about what he’d do when he got old and weak.
-He drove many different animals into a small gorge and gated it off so he would not have to travel far to get meat.
+He drove many different animals into a small gorge and gated it off so he would not have to travel far to hunt.
 His plan worked for a while, but eventually he lost control of his hands and feet and could no longer get food or drink.
-He body wasted away and he suffered immensely.
+His body wasted away, and he suffered immensely.

 In the Lifetime of the Buddha

 Narada was an earlier birth of one of the Buddha’s junior disciples, and the prostitute was an earlier birth of the wife he left behind.
 Because he was new, this disciple’s food was poor (lumpy gruel with stale or rotting ingredients and dried or burnt sprouts) and he did not get enough to stay healthy.
 He started to return each morning to his wife, and she gave him delicious rice with sauce and curry.
 This made him miss his former life, and with her encouragement he decided to leave the sangha.

 The Buddha told the disciple this story so he knew that in the past his wife had made him miserable and almost derailed him from the quest for salvation, but he overcame his urges and kept his religious life.
 After talking to the Buddha, this disciple gained new understanding and chose to stay.